LucianoCerullo77/LucianoCerullo77/README.md

 * ✉️  You can contact me at [lucianonicolas10@gmail.com](mailto:lucianonicolas10@gmail.com)
 * 🧠  I'm learning ReactJS and Backend ( M E R N).
 * 🤝  I'm open to collaborating on Interesting projects.
-* ⚡  I´m secretly a Spider-Man...
+* ⚡  I´m secretly Spider-Man...
 But nobody´s has to know(at least by now).

 ### Skills